Discover Iceland

 • Hotel Ork, Hveragerði

-• Hotel Berg, Keflavík
+• Hotel Keflavik, Keflavík

 • Double for Single Use: Please note the single supplement you pay on our tours entitles you to sole use of a room.
 A double for single use room is larger than a traditional single room offered in Europe.
 Often these rooms will be of the same size as a double/twin room, but in some cases they may be smaller.